Education - Literacy Education - Structured

 Participants will explore the trajectory of children's language and literacy development and a range of appropriate instructional approaches for the promotion of same.
 The programme will be delivered through blended learning approaches and will provide participants with the opportunity, in a collaborative setting, to reflect critically and synthesise key issues, debates, and controversies in Literacy Education.

-M Ed
+M Ed in Literacy Education

 The core modules in Semester 2 will focus on inclusive instructional practice, literacy difficulties, early interventions and literacy leadership.
 Pedagogies such as dialogic teaching, the role of play in language development, the importance of high quality children's literature in the promotion of children's literacy development and the role of parental support in the process of enhancing language skills will be investigated.
 Participants will be encouraged through the process of school self-evaluation to evaluate critically current national policies and curricula with respect to the promotion of effective literacy instruction.

-Students who intend to exit the programme at the end of Semester 2 of Year 1 may qualify for a Graduate Diploma qualification, provided they fulfil the University requirements for such an award.
-Students who intend to exit with a Masters degree in Year 2 will begin working on their dissertation proposals in Semester 2 of Year 1 in tandem with a prospective supervisor(s) and begin work on the dissertation in Semester 1 of Year 2 of the programme.
+Students who intend to exit with a Master's degree in Year 2 will begin working on their dissertation proposals in Semester 2 of Year 1 and will begin work on the dissertation in Semester 1 of Year 2 of the programme.

 60 Credits (Taught and Research) split over two years